About the project

 Watch a recording of the public meeting

-The removal of these level crossings in Brunswick brings the potential for many local benefits and the community’s voice is critical in providing the detail that is needed to achieve this.
+The removal of these level crossings in Brunswick brings the potential for many local benefits and the community’s voice has been critical in providing the detail that is needed to achieve this.

-Our role is to listen to our community about what is most important in the design and delivery of this project, and to then feed this detailed community insight back to the LXRP.
+We have listened to our community about what is most important in the design and delivery of this project, and articulated this in Reshaping Brunswick which has been submitted to the LXRP for consideration.

 We will continue to talk to our community throughout the delivery of the project, to identify and address any areas of concern, and continually feed this back to the LXRP.